escaladesports/2019-website-boilerplate/README.md

 git init
 ```

 Add environment variables to a `./.env` file in the root of your project.
-There's an example file of

 It's also recommended to change any settings you might need in the `./site-config.js` file.